 Much like in Street Fighter IV, the winner is given a letter score in three categories after a match: diving, kicking, and not losing.

-Currently 8 announced characters feature in Divekick with more to be unveiled.
-One of the 8, Dive and Kick's mentor type character (and initially a NPC), Uncle Sensei, gives comedic hints filled with references to memes before matches.
+Divekick features 13 characters.
+1 of the 13, Dive and Kick's mentor type character (and initially a NPC), Uncle Sensei, gives comedic hints before matches.

 Background - Parody of Street Fighter's Yang